GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### How can I remove my listing from the store? {: #faq-listing-03 }

-Visit [https://chrome.google.com/webstore/developer/dashboard][115].
+Visit the [developer dashboard][115].
 Click the item you want to remove from the store, so that the edit page for that item appears.
 Then click the "more options" icon in the top right-hand corner and select **Unpublish**.
 Your listing will no longer be visible in the store.

+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/GdnJe3SsuL84LFkLODZl.png", alt="Screenshot of how to unpublish an item", width="299", height="205" %}

 ### What are the screenshot and text requirements for the store? {: #faq-listing-04 }